Skip to content

 }

-Note, that arrangements do not drop or discard any values — they only manipulate the order of arguments and return values as those are declared.
-This means, for example, that arrangement cannot access values from the stack that are not captured by the return type of the assembly function.
+Arrangements do not drop or discard any values — they only manipulate the order of arguments and return values as declared.
+This means, for example, that an arrangement cannot access values from the stack that are not captured by the return type of the assembly function.

-That said, there’s a caveat to mutates attribute and asm arrangements.
+That said, there’s a caveat to the mutates attribute and asm arrangements.

 Limitations